-Parameterized complexity of LAPCS has already been studied, and FPT algorithms were presented for various parameterizations [1, 6].
+Parameterized complexity of LAPCS has already been studied, and FPT algorithms were presented for various parameterizations [1,6].
 An interesting parameterization is where the parameter is the number of deletions we are allowed to make in order to construct the common subsequence.
 This models a situation where we compare two sequences which are similar.
 An FPT algorithm was given in [1] with this parameter, but it only applies for a restricted case.

 Unlike most previous results, we considered unlimited annotations where any two bases of a sequence can be connected by arcs.
-Instead of concentrating on LAPCS, we dealt with the more simple ARC-PRESERVING SUBSEQUENCE problem (APS), the annotated analog of SUBSEQUENCE.
+Though we could not give an FPT algorithm for this version of LAPCS, we were able to deal with the more simple Arc-Preserving Subsequence problem (APS), the annotated analog of Subsequence.
 Given two arc-annotated sequences P and T, the task of APS is to find out whether the pattern sequence P can be obtained by deleting some bases of the target sequence T, together with all the arcs incident to them.
 We remark that APS on its own is an interesting problem in computation biology, and has been widely studied in the literature.
 Its NP-hardness has been proved for numerous restricted cases [2], and polynomial-time algorithms have been presented [8, 3] for limited arc structures.